 It’s possible that around this time, you might be really getting into your groove as far as eating and sleeping schedules go – and these schedules are really more intertwined than you might think.
-As Baby grows, so does her stomach, which means she will be able to sleep for longer and longer periods each night.
-This extra energy she is taking in is also helping her grow bigger and stronger every single day.
-During tummy time, you might be noticing some serious gains in Baby’s strength – where she used to be stationary while lying on her stomach, she might now be able to turn her head a bit, if only for a second.
+As Baby grows, so does their stomach, which means they will be able to sleep for longer and longer periods each night.
+This extra energy they are taking in is also helping them grow bigger and stronger every single day.
+During tummy time, you might be noticing some serious gains in Baby’s strength – where they used to be stationary while lying on their stomach, they might now be able to turn their head a bit, if only for a second.

 - First pacifier: Many babies have already been using pacifiers for a month now.
 However, if Baby is exclusively breastfeeding, it’s often recommended to wait on the pacifier until about the one-month mark.

-- Tracks objects moving slowly from side-to-side: Babies do some serious developing in the visual department over the first month of life – where she used to have very little control of her eyes, now she is able to track objects moving slowly in front of her face.
+- Tracks objects moving slowly from side-to-side: Babies do some serious developing in the visual department over the first month of life – where they used to have very little control of their eyes, now they are able to track objects moving slowly in front of their face.